aquasecurity/tfsec/docs/checks/oracle/compute/no-public-ip.md

 title: Compute instance requests an IP reservation from a public pool
 ---

+# Compute instance requests an IP reservation from a public pool

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation